September 22, 2017 Book review: ‘All Who Go Do Not Return’ by Shulem Deen

 As someone who has left the Hasidic community and continues to be fascinated by how much nuance this insular community hides, I’m especially interested in literature that comes from insiders – and often, of course, they will have the bias of those who left.
-I read this book at about the time of its initial release, but didn’t analyze it too closely.
-Now, after some time and having heard many people base their knowledge of the Hasidic community on this book, I thought it’s time for a second, more critical look.
+I read this book at about the time of its initial release but didn’t analyze it too closely.
+Now, after some time during which I heard many people base their knowledge of the Hasidic community on this book, I thought it’s time for a second, more critical look.

 There are several other instances in which we are primed to see him a victim of impossible circumstances.
 He describes a Hasidic world of bleak poverty and no food to feed the many mouths.
 “Most of my friends from yeshiva were living the same way….
 Either still studying in the kollel, or teaching at the chedar, and struggling, making do with whatever they could – yeshiva vouchers, food stamps, Section 8.
 They went from one poor moneymaking idea to the next…”